What is the formwork?

 Most of the time, you can’t go wrong by following codal provisions.

-As per IS 456:2000, when Ordinary Portland Cement (OPC) is used in an environment which is having a temperature of 15°C and above, the following minimum period can be adopted.
+As per IS 456:2000, when Ordinary Portland Cement (OPC) is used in an environment having a temperature of 15°C and above, the following minimum period can be adopted.

 Note :